Learning how to potty train a puppy can be a challenge…. I know!

 Setting your puppy's routine

 Our puppy is not old enough to manage self-control at first.
 This means that you need to be in control here to set the right framework for your puppy's potty training routine.
-This will make it so much easier for you and your dog to get success both easy and fast.
+You will find that having a basic schedule in mind will make it so much easier for you and your dog to get success both easy and fast.

 This is SO important!
-Take your puppy outside to pee or poo during the following times...
+Take your puppy outside to eliminate during the following times...

 - As the first thing in the morning.
 Avoid getting her excited eg by greeting her gladly.
 This will only make it harder for her to keep it in - you might recognize this from yourself 🙂

-- Every time she wakes from a nap as her first reaction will be to pee.
+- Every time she wakes from a nap as her first reaction will be to go to the bathroom (figuratively :)).

 - During and after play - she’ll get so excited, she needs to go even she herself does not know yet 🙂

-- 5-30 minutes after eating.
+- 5-30 minutes after feeding time.
 You’ll soon know if it’s 5 or 30 minutes.
 But until you do, start with bringing her outside 5 minutes after eating and be patient, just waiting for it.

-- If none of the above mentioned happens, you should take her out every 45-60 minutes.
+- If none of the above mentioned happens, you should take her out every hour (this depends on the size of the dog but this is a good guideline for the most common breeds).
 This will give her the opportunity to relieve herself before it becomes an urgent matter.

 - Always in the same area.
 The scent will make her want to go and she’ll create a strong habit - and we do love good habits…